What is the Orange County definition of a swimming pool?

 What is pool pollution?

 Pool water may contain harmful chemicals such as algaecides, bromine, chlorine, muriatic acid, salt, diatomaceous earth (DE) powder and sand.
-When not properly managed, these contaminants have the potential to pollute our lakes, rivers, springs and wetlands, harm aquatic animals and plants, and reduce water quality.
+When not properly managed, these contaminants have the potential to pollute our lakes, rivers, springs and wetlands, harm aquatic plants and animals, and reduce water quality of these natural resources.

 What is the County MS4 and how does it relate to pool construction and maintenance?

-A Municipal Separate Storm Sewer System (MS4) is a conveyance or system of conveyances like roads with stormwater systems, municipal streets, catch basins, curbs, gutters, ditches, constructed channels, or storm drains, owned and operated by Orange County for the purpose of collecting and conveying stormwater that discharges into waters of the state.
+A Municipal Separate Storm Sewer System (MS4) is a conveyance or system of conveyances that include catch basins, curb inlets, gutters, ditches, constructed channels, storm drains, stormwater ponds or underground pipes, that are owned and operated by Orange County for the purpose of collecting and conveying stormwater that discharges into waters of the state.

-The construction and maintenance of swimming pools can cause adverse impacts to water quality due to the potential for illicit discharges from the pool into the County MS4 system, wetlands, and waters of the County, during these activities.
+The construction and maintenance of swimming pools can result in adverse impacts to water quality due to the potential for illicit discharges into the County MS4 system, wetlands, and waters of the County, that are associated with dewatering or discharging of pool water.

 What constitutes an illicit discharge or an illicit connection to the MS4?